opensafely-core/ehrql/docs/index.md

-* ehrQL is a query language for electronic health record (EHR) data.
-* You run ehrQL in OpenSAFELY to query data.
-* The result of an ehrQL query is an output file with one row per patient and one column per feature of interest.
-* Columns might be features such as:
-    * age
-    * BMI
-    * number of prescriptions of a particular drug
+*ehrQL* (*err-kul*), the **Electronic Health Records Query Language**, is a programming language and command line interface designed for the specific application domain of EHR data.
+Researchers create **dataset definitions** with the programming language and execute them with the command line interface to generate **one row per patient datasets**.

+ehrQL allows researchers to access data sources from primary and secondary care, as well as from organisations such as the Office for National Statistics (ONS).

 !!! info